Experience the rewards of teaching intelligent and engaged learners by obtaining your Talented and Gifted (TAG) Endorsement from Drake University.

-This online endorsement program is available at the graduate and undergraduate level for educators interested in leading talented and gifted students.
+This PreK-12 online TAG endorsement program is available at the graduate and undergraduate level for educators interested in teaching or leading talented and gifted students.
 Our award-winning curriculum provides high-quality content you won’t find in other programs, and our innovative use of technology makes it easier than ever to become endorsed.

 Sally Beisser, PhD

-Professor of Education
+Levitt Distinguished Professor of Education

 Master's Degree.
 Students who desire to pursue the next level can take an additional 17-credit hours and get a Master in Education degree.

 Financial Aid: Teachers in shortage areas, as designated by the Iowa Department of Education, may be eligible for college student forgivable loans through both state and federal programs.
 TAG has been identified as a shortage area.
 Information regarding application for forgivable loans is available at the Iowa College Student Aid Commission website.